I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

-It doesn't matter if you are going to want to be growing snap peas or pea pods for shelling.
+It doesn't matter if you will want to be growing snap peas or pea pods for shelling.
 The growing conditions are pretty much the same.
 The plants will also require the same conditions and grow very similarly.
-There are really only three things you need to remember when growing peas.
+There are really only three things you need to remember when growing peas:

 - Pea plants are very delicate.
 They need loose soil because their roots aren't very strong.
 They also need a structure to start trellising on just as soon as they can reach it.

-If you are going to be growing your peas in your native soil you are going to want to amend it heavily with compost, peat moss, or coconut coir.
+If you are going to be growing your peas in your native soil, you will want to amend it heavily with compost, peat moss, or coconut coir.
 The organic matter is going to give your plants a loose soil to root themselves into.
 This is also the perfect time to work in that fertilizer.

-If raised beds or containers are going to be where your peas call home, a 50/50 mix of garden soil or potting soil, and either compost or coconut coir will be ideal.
-When you mix these materials together it's also a good time to mix in your fertilizer.
+If raised beds or containers will be where your peas call home, a 50/50 mix of garden soil or potting soil and either compost or coconut coir will be ideal.
+When you mix these materials together, it's also a good time to mix in your fertilizer.

-To plant peas in native soil or a raised bed dig a furrow about 1/2 to 3/4 of an inch deep.
+To plant peas in native soil or on a raised bed, dig a furrow about 1/2 to 3/4 of an inch deep.
 Drop the peas into the furrow about every two to three inches and cover them over with soil when you are done.
 The final step is to water them in.